magmide/magmide/README.md

 Coq's [Notation system](https://coq.inria.fr/refman/user-extensions/syntax-extensions.html) is extremely complex.
 It essentially allows creating arbitrary custom parsers within Coq.
 While this may seem like a good thing, it's a bad thing.
 Reasoning about these custom parsing and scoping rules is extremely difficult, and easy to get wrong.
 It adds a huge amount of work to maintain the system in Coq, and learn the rules for users.

-It also makes it extremely easy for authors to create custom symbolic notation that makes their code much more difficult to learn and understand.
+It also makes it extremely easy to create custom symbolic notation that makes code much more difficult to learn and understand.
 Allowing custom symbolic notation is a bad design choice, since it blurs the line between the primitive notations defined by the language (which are reasonable to expect as prerequisite knowledge for all users) and custom notations.
 Although Coq makes it possible to query for notation definitions, this is again just more maintenance burden and complexity that still adds significant reading friction.

 Magma's metaprogramming system won't allow unsignified custom symbolic notation, and will require all metaprogrammatic concepts to be syntactically scoped within known identifiers.
 More information can be found [in the rough `posts/design-of-magma.md` page](./posts/design-of-magma.md).